dougeby/IntuneDocs/intune-azure/manage-apps/ios-vpp-apps.md

 #ms.custom:
 ---

-# How to manage iOS apps you purchased through a volume-purchase program
+# How to manage iOS apps you purchased through a volume-purchase program with Microsoft Intune

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]